 Only about 50 people showed up to watch the show.

 Seating was rough boards, supported by concrete blocks.

 Billy Dilworth said, in a 1971 news article:

 “The only road leading past the place was dirt, electric lights were few and civilization seemed right far away.”

 But Alton wasn’t discouraged.
 He believed the park could be successful but it would take time.

-The first year was good…the second and third better.
+The first year was good.
+The second & third, even better.

-In 1963, a 3-day bluegrass festival was born.
-Eventually, the festival changed to a 9-day event and attracted up to 35,000 people per festival.
-It lasted 18 years and became known as the nation’s top annual bluegrass music festival.
+It lasted 18 years and became known as the nation’s top annual Bluegrass music festival.

 – Alton Walters